Code-Institute-Submissions/badminton-scorer/README.md

 Below is/are the issues encountered during development and testing:

 - when the device is rotated to portrait, the whole web-app design was compromised.
 - voice over can't keep up if users click the score button many times
+- Using the DevTools simulator, there is an issue on some mobile devices that I can't still figure out yet.
+When user visited the app on portrait mode the app is supposed to get a pop-up message to change the orientation to landscape.
+  The said pop-up function works on the following mobile devices:
+    1. Galaxy Fold
+    2. iPad Pro & iPad
+    3. Responsive mode (min height of 767)
+  The rest of the devices, doesn't show anything except the green background (not until the user rotate their device on landscape mode)
+    1. Surface Duo
+    2. iPhone Series
+    3. Pixel Series
+    4. Galaxy S5
+    5. Moto G4
+    6. Responsive mode (max height of 766)

 ### <ins>SOLUTION ON ISSUES ENCOUNTERED</ins>